 Setting Up a Classroom

 As campers finish their writing, they move to the back table to complete their 5 minute art accent.
-Then, they either set the piece aside to dry or place it in a plastic page protector*.
+Then, they either set the piece aside to dry, or place it in a plastic page protector*.
+If students are simply using a calendar picture, stickers or markers, they will complete their art accent at their seat.

 Print a List of Material Ideas

-Easy Art Accent Ideas for You to Use!
+Easy Art Accent Ideas to Motivate Your Kids to Write!

 Check out these easy art accent ideas that I’ve used to motivate kids to write and have posted so far!